 Select the Action linked to the result you want to occur.

 Repeat step 6 to include all the criteria and actions you would like to occur with the rule.

 Your rule has been created and will now appear in your Automation Rule list.
 As soon as the rule is created, it will be toggled Active.

 Common Automation Rules

-There are certain automation rules that are commonly implemented by Leadcamp users.
-Check out our article for inspiration on possible automation rules and use cases as you begin to create the rules for your team.
+Leadcamp users commonly implement certain automation rules.
+When you create a new rule, you'll be greeted by our Automation Library of recommended rules.
+You can also check out our article for inspiration on possible automation rules and use cases as you begin to create the rules for your team.